tmathis720/Hydra/src/equation/docs/about_equation.md

 ---

-By carefully integrating the expanded equations and following best practices in computational fluid dynamics software development, the Hydra program will provide robust and flexible simulation capabilities to users, supporting advanced research and engineering applications.
+By carefully integrating the expanded equations, handling boundary conditions correctly, validating mesh geometry, and following best practices in computational fluid dynamics software development, the Hydra program will provide robust and flexible simulation capabilities to users, supporting advanced research and engineering applications.